benbaptist/minecraft-wrapper/README.md

 If you have questions, please use our [Gitter page](https://gitter.im/benbaptist/minecraft-wrapper) instead of creating an issue.

-# Features #
-Wrapper.py supports the following features:
-- [Plugin system](/documentation/readme.md) for adding Bukkit-like features to a vanilla server.
-- Proxy mode allows you to add extra functionality to plugins, such as real /commands.
-- Permissions system with group support.
-- Built in Hub world / Multi-server support!
-  - Use the built-in /hub functionality with world configurations set up in the wrapper config, __or__
-  - Implement you own customized version with the plugin API by calling
-- Automatic Backups
-  - Automatically delete the oldest backups once you reach amount of backups
-  - Specify which folders and files get backed up
-- IRC bridge
-  - Controlling server from IRC
-  - Achievements, deaths, and whatnot appear on IRC
-  - Chat between Minecraft server and IRC channels
-- Scheduled reboots
-- Web remote for controlling the server and the wrapper through your web browser
-- Shell scripts that are called upon certain events (similar to plugin events, but quicker and easier)
-- Minecraft 1.7 and later support
-- Colorized console output.

 # API #
 The references for the wrapper plugin API are here:
 [Wrapper.py Plugin API](/documentation/readme.md)